Comparison

 FAQ

-Is physical gold safer than a gold ETF?
+Is physical gold better than GLD or IAU?

-Is IAU better than GLD for long-term holding?
+Is IAU better than GLD for long-term investors?

-For many long-term investors, IAU looks better on cost because its expense ratio is lower.
-GLD still offers excellent liquidity and brand familiarity, so the better choice depends on whether you prioritize fees or trading depth.
+IAU is often the better long-term default on cost because its expense ratio is lower than GLD.
+GLD still has superior brand recognition and deep liquidity, so the better choice depends on whether you care more about fee drag or trading depth.

 Related Analysis